Here’s the truth:

 The main difference between the fresh water and salt water motor is the material they are made of.
 For saltwater use, the motor compartments are made of material that repels corrosion brought by the corrosive properties of the salt water in the ocean.
 Water type thus plays a critical role in determining which type of motor to get.

-- EFFICIENT POWER: 55lb Thrust - this 12v electric trolling motor provides excellent power and efficiency for any boater.
-The high quality build allows the motor to run all day long without overheating, or making noise to spook fish
+- EFFICIENT POWER: 62lb Thrust - this 12v electric trolling motor provides excellent power and efficiency for any boater.
+The high quality build allows the motor to run all day long without overheating, or making noise to spook fish.

-- FEATURES: This motor features a 30 inch shaft, a 5 LED battery meter, a 6 inch telescoping tiller handle, and 3 blade propeller.
-The mount angle, height, and direction can all be adjusted and locked into place when needed
+- FEATURES: This motor features a 40 inch shaft, a 10 LED battery meter, a 6 inch telescoping tiller handle, and 3 blade propeller.
+The mount angle, height, and direction can all be adjusted and locked into place when needed.

-- SPEED: This motor has 8 speeds, 5 forward and 3 reverse.
-The motor is designed for trolling, so the top speed of this motor is about 4mph, but depends on your boat shape, weight, water, wind, and other factors.
-Our 3 Blade Propeller gives the motor great low end torque to get the boat moving
+- SPEED: Motor has 8 speeds, 5 forward & 3 reverse and is designed for trolling, so top speed of motor is about 4.25mph, speed depends on your boat shape, weight, water, wind, & other factors.
+3 Blade Propeller has great low end torque to get boat moving.

-- BATTERY: The NV 55lb motor requires one (1) 12V Lead-Acid Deep Cycle or Lithium Deep Cycle battery (battery not included), 50ah recommended.
-The motor also includes a 50amp circuit breaker which is recommended at all times to protect from battery voltage surges.
-Max Amp Draw: 52A
+- BATTERY: 62lb motor requires one (1) 12V Lead-Acid Deep Cycle or Lithium Deep Cycle battery (battery not included), 50ah recommended.
+Motor includes 60amp circuit breaker recommended at all times to protect from battery voltage surges.
+Max Amp Draw: 58A

-- QUALITY & RELIABILITY: All Newport motors are made to high quality stainless steel, magnesium, and zinc hardware to withstand fresh water and salt water environments.
-We stand behind every product we make with industry leading customer service and a 2 year warranty
+- QUALITY & WARRANTY: All Newport motors are made w/ high quality stainless steel, magnesium, & zinc hardware to withstand freshwater and saltwater environments.
+We back every product we make with industry leading customer service and a 2 year warranty.

 What are the difference between saltwater and a fresh water motor?